hobbyquaker/mqtt-admin/README.md

 ## getting started

-Download [the mqtt-admin.zip file](https://github.com/hobbyquaker/mqtt-admin/releases/latest), unzip, put it on a webserver and open index.html with a modern browser.
+Download [mqtt-admin.zip](https://github.com/hobbyquaker/mqtt-admin/releases/latest), unzip, put it on a webserver and open index.html with a modern browser.
 You can also give it a try by just visiting https://hobbyquaker.github.io/mqtt-admin

-I advice you not to connect to test.mosquitto.org.
-This server has too many retained topics, too big payload sizes, payloads with invalid utf and stuff like that - this will lead to very high load and memory usage of your browser.
+### Usage

+mqtt-admin offers 3 tabs, Publish, Subscribe and Status, these are described in more detail below.
+Topic input fields offer autocompletion, mqtt-admin subscribes # to get all availabe topics to be able to offer this.
+Broker settings, the UI state, subscriptions and the publish history are persisted in your browser local storage.

+#### Publish

+Just enter a topic and a payload and click the publish button.
+The payload input field can be resized vertically and has a built in JSON linter - a checkmark below the input field will indicate valid JSON.

+Every publish is saved in the history table, you can refill the input fields by clicking in history, a double click immediatly publishes again (not retained).

+#### Subscribe

+It's possible to open a unlimited number of subscriptions tabs that can contain a unlimited number of single subscriptions.
+You can color your subscriptions, but you have to select a color before you enter a topic and press enter.
+Subscription tabs can be renamed by double-clicking on the name.
+Every subscription tab has Play/Pause/Stop buttons, pause will cache incoming messages and delay insertion into the DOM until you activate play again.
+The trash button just clears the table.

+#### Status

+The status table shows the last-received payload of the listed topics, it's meant to keep an eye on e.g. _current_ sensor data without being interested in previous data.

+#### Warnings

+* This tool is meant to be used with keyboard and mouse, I do not plan any efforts on optimizing it for touch devices.
+* Connecting to test.mosquitto.org will stress your browser (Many retained topics, big payloads, ...).

 #### mqtt-smarthome

 mqtt-admin contains some syntactic sugar for [mqtt-smarthome](https://github.com/mqtt-smarthome/) users (special columns in status tab, auto-completion of // to /status/ and /set/)

 ## contributing